Turn your variable annuity into income for life

 What's the Secure Income rider?

 Secure Income™—the optional Guaranteed Lifetime Withdrawal Benefit (GLWB) rider—can help ensure that you'll have the retirement income you need for the rest of your life.
-It combines the growth potential of the Vanguard Variable Annuity with an insurance company guarantee that your income will never drop below a certain level because of market fluctuations.*
+It combines the growth potential of the Vanguard Variable Annuity with an insurance company guarantee that your income will never drop below a certain level because of market fluctuations.* The Vanguard Variable Annuity is issued by Transamerica Premier Life Insurance Company and, in New York State only, by Transamerica Financial Life Insurance Company.

 Who should consider the Secure Income rider?